-Dr. Michael Schillaci is a Professor of Anthropology, University of Toronto Scarborough.
-Dr. Schillaci has spent two decades studying macaque morphology, growth, hybridization and evolution, including Macaca fascicularis, in addition to other macaque species.
-He has also been involved in research examining the consequences of human macaque interactions in Southeast Asia.
+Dr. Michael Schillaci is a Professor of Anthropology at the University of Toronto Scarborough.
+Dr. Schillaci has spent two decades studying macaque morphology, growth, hybridization, and evolution, including Macaca fascicularis, in addition to other macaque species.
+He has also examined the consequences of human-macaque interactions in Southeast Asia.

-One Voice has been involved in the fight against animal experiments since its foundation about 30 years ago.
-With regard to macaques in particular, OneVoice fights against the fact that they are still being captured in the wild and bred, transported, and experimented.
-One Voice investigates, petitions, goes to court, analyses data and advocates on their behalf.
-The organization is also a member of the macaque coalition at an international level, in Asia for Animals.
+For roughly 30 years, One Voice has been fighting against experiments on animals.
+Concerning macaques in particular, OneVoice opposes their capture in the wild and that they are bred, transported, and used in experiments.
+One Voice investigates, petitions, goes to court, analyzes data, and advocates on their behalf.
+The organization is also a member of the macaque coalition at an international level in Asia for Animals.